17. Queries

 Each query in a query pool has a status that is either unavailable or available, and also has state to store the numerical results of a query operation of the type requested when the query pool was created.
 Resetting a query via vkCmdResetQueryPool or vkResetQueryPool sets the status to unavailable and makes the numerical results undefined.
 A query is made available by the operation of vkCmdEndQuery, vkCmdWriteTimestamp2, or vkCmdWriteTimestamp.
 Both the availability status and numerical results can be retrieved by calling either vkGetQueryPoolResults or vkCmdCopyQueryPoolResults.

-After query pool creation, each query must be reset before it is used.
+After query pool creation, each query is in an uninitialized state and must be reset before it is used.
 Queries must also be reset between uses.

 If a logical device includes multiple physical devices, then each command that writes a query must execute on a single physical device, and any call to vkCmdBeginQuery must execute the corresponding vkCmdEndQuery command on the same physical device.